coupergateway/couper/README.md

 ## Contributing

 Thanks for your interest in contributing.
+If you have any questions or feedback you are welcome to start a [discussion](https://github.com/avenga/couper/discussions).
-If you have an issue, or a question about *anything* please open an [issue](https://github.com/avenga/couper/issues).
+If you have an issue please open an [issue](https://github.com/avenga/couper/issues).